Explore solutions built for your industry

 • Titratable (means of measuring) acidity: Total acidity determined by chemical analysis

-Table 2 identifies sources for the critical limits, in many cases regulatory agency or scientific publications by reputable sources in the industry.
+Table 2 identifies sources for the critical limits, in many cases regulatory agencies or scientific publications by reputable sources in the industry.
 Note in-house experiments are included along with laboratory support.
 This is important because critical limits are method dependent, they can be modified and still achieve the desired result as long as the results are scientifically validated and verified.
 For example, adjusting cooking temperature and time or moisture levels to achieve a more desirable product is acceptable if the result eliminate or reduce levels of microorganisms of concern to safe levels.
-Cooking is an art but safety needs to be validated and verified by science when consumer safety is at stake.
+Cooking is an art, but safety needs to be validated and verified by science when consumer safety is at stake.

-Table 4 demonstrates a more complete definition of a critical limit, defining cooking temperature and time as well as the minimum internal temperature and time to meet the critical limit.Cooking foods that have a high chance of containing harmful microorganisms (e.g. seafood) will require a fuller definition of what is needed for the critical limit.
+Table 4 demonstrates a more complete definition of a critical limit, defining cooking temperature and time as well as the minimum internal temperature and time to meet the critical limit.
+Cooking foods that have a high chance of containing harmful microorganisms (e.g. seafood) will require a fuller definition of what is needed for the critical limit.

-The types of food products, hazards and processing methods will determine what is needed to achieve the Critical Limits.
+The types of food products, hazards, and processing methods will determine what is needed to achieve the Critical Limits.
 Many food industry operations have a good record of food safety, identifying current methods and parameters is a good place to start.
-The HACCP team can begin to document what has worked, whether or not the identified CCPs exist and from there establish Critical Limits.
-Again worker buy-in is critical, acknowledging the good work currently being done is a way to start to achieve the total HACCP plan.
+The HACCP team can begin to document what has worked, whether or not the identified CCPs exist, and from there establish Critical Limits.
+Again, worker buy-in is critical, acknowledging the good work currently being done is a way to start to achieve the total HACCP plan.

 Topics: Food Safety HACCP